isomerpages/moe-tampinessec/_cca/Visual & Performing Arts/Art Club.md

 </table>

 ### DESCRIPTION OF CCAS
 Art Club aims to instill in students an appreciation and love for visual art.
-Art Club students are exposed to varied art forms, ranging from traditional arts to digital designs.
+Art Club students&nbsp;are exposed to varied art forms, ranging from traditional arts to digital designs.
 Through engaging in drawing, design and craft activities, Art Club students tap on their boundless creativity to create original works through fun art-making experiences with their peers.
 Art enrichment workshops and competitions further enable students to gain exposure to a wide repertoire of artistic experiences.
 Such workshops include marbling art, embroidery, water colouring and digital fashion illustration designs.

 ### HIGHLIGHTS